ncatlab/nlab-content/pages/4895.md

 +-- {: .num_remark}
 ###### Remark

-In view of thes two classes of examples it is maybe noteworthy that one can see that also closed [[string field theory]], which is supposed to one side of the [[AdS/CFT correspondence]], has the form of an [[schreiber:infinity-Chern-Simons theory]], as discussed there, for the [[L-infinity algebra]] of closed string correlators.
+In view of these two classes of examples it is maybe noteworthy that one can see that also closed [[string field theory]], which is supposed to be one side of the [[AdS/CFT correspondence]], has the form of an [[schreiber:infinity-Chern-Simons theory]], as discussed there, for the [[L-infinity algebra]] of closed string correlators.
 So maybe the above two different realizations of the holographic principle are really aspects of one single mechanism for $\infty$-Chern-Simons theory.

 =--